mit-han-lab/TinyChatEngine/README.md

 brew install llvm
 ```

-For M1/M2 users, install xcode from AppStore to enable metal compiler for GPU support.
+For M1/M2 users, install Xcode from AppStore to enable the metal compiler for GPU support.

 ### Windows